 We present a case of a ruptured mitral valve (MV) aneurysm as a complication of a bicuspid aortic valve (BAV) endocarditis.
 It is about a young 35-year-old man, admitted to Cardiology Unit because of unexpected heart failure picture.
 We found a BAV endocarditis complicated by anterior MV-anterior leaflet aneurysm formation and subsequent severe MV regurgitation caused by aneurysm perforation.
 It was a particular and rare situation characterized by an infection of anterior mitral leaflet secondary to an infected regurgitant jet of a primary aortic infective endocarditis due to a BAV.
 A resulting aneurysm formation on the atrial side of the mitral anterior leaflet leads later to mitral perforation.
 In this article, we review the more relevant medical literature on this topic.

 How to cite this article: Muscente F, Scarano M, Clemente D, Pezzuoli F, Parato VM.
 A ruptured mitral valve aneurysm as complication of a bicuspid aortic valve endocarditis.
 J Cardiovasc Echography 2017;27:23-5

 How to cite this URL: Muscente F, Scarano M, Clemente D, Pezzuoli F, Parato VM.
 A ruptured mitral valve aneurysm as complication of a bicuspid aortic valve endocarditis.
 J Cardiovasc Echography [serial online] 2017 [cited 2022 Aug 8];27:23-5.
-Available from: http://www.jcecho.org/text.asp?2017/27/1/23/199063
+Available from: https://www.jcecho.org/text.asp?2017/27/1/23/199063

 To the best of our knowledge, only 29 cases of mitral valve (MV)-leaflet aneurysm associated with infective endocarditis (IE) have been reported.
 Of these patients, 75% underwent surgical treatment, usually because of severe MV regurgitation caused by perforation of the MV aneurysm (MVA).
 We present here a case of bicuspid aortic valve (BAV) endocarditis complicated by anterior MV-anterior leaflet aneurysm formation and subsequent severe MV regurgitation caused by aneurysm perforation.
 In addition, we review the relevant medical literature.